 The two most important areas to consider when comparing the two leadership assessments are the breadth of feedback offered and the relative costs.

-First and foremost, it's important to note that either a 180 degree or a 360 degree leadership assessment is better than the common alternative: leaving the employee to seek feedback on their own and putting the organization in the position of having to guess at the employee's leadership skills.
+First and foremost, it's important to note that either a 180 degree performance appraisal or a 360 degree leadership assessment is better than the common alternative: leaving the employee to seek feedback on their own and putting the organization in the position of having to guess at the employee's leadership skills.

 However, the scope of feedback offered by each type of leadership assessment is significantly different.

 A 180 leadership assessment offers a valuable but narrow view of the employee's leadership skills.
 Self-reflection and manager feedback are certainly critical elements, but others (particularly direct reports) are often in the best position to evaluate leadership effectiveness.

 In this way, a 360 leadership assessment can generally offer a much clearer picture of an employee's leadership strengths and the areas in which they might need further training and development.

 On the other hand, this breadth of information does come at a cost.